jenkinsci/pipeline-plugin/basic-steps/CORE-STEPS.md

 # Adding support from plugins

-As a plugin author, to add support for use of your build step from a workflow, depend on Jenkins 1.577+ ([tips](../scm-step/README.md#basic-update)).
+As a plugin author, to add support for use of your build step from a workflow, depend on Jenkins 1.577+, typically 1.580.1 ([tips](../scm-step/README.md#basic-update)).
 Then implement `SimpleBuildStep`, following the guidelines in [its Javadoc](http://javadoc.jenkins-ci.org/jenkins/tasks/SimpleBuildStep.html).
 Also prefer `@DataBoundSetter`s to a sprawling `@DataBoundConstructor` ([tips](../scm-step/README.md#constructor-vs-setters)).